-Are you looking for a quick and easy Fall DIY project you can make in under 30 minutes? let me show you how to make a pumpkin garland!
+Are you looking for a quick and easy Fall DIY project you can make in under 30 minutes?
+Let me show you how to make a festive pumpkin garland…and you don’t even have to be that crafty to make this adorable project for Fall!

 This post may include affiliate links; you can read my disclosure policy here.